nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/installation.md

 - Install Speedster by running `pip install speedster`.
 It's not required to install the deep learning compilers in this case, since they are not supported on AWS Inferentia.

 You are now ready to use Speedster on AWS Inferentia!
 Speedster will automatically detect the AWS Inferentia device and will use the `torch_neuron` library to optimize the model, comparing its performances with the original model running on the CPU.

-## (Optional) Download Docker images with frameworks and optimizers

-Instead of installing the frameworks and compilers needed for optimization, which can be a time-consuming task, you can simply download a docker container with all compilers preinstalled.

-To pull up the docker image, run:

-    docker pull nebulydocker/nebullvm:latest

-and then run and access the docker with:

-    docker run -ti --gpus=all nebulydocker/nebullvm:latest

-After optimizing the model, you may decide to deploy it to production.
-Note that you need to have the deep learning compiler used to optimize the model and other components inside the production docker.
-For this reason, we have created several versions of the Docker nebullvm container in the [Docker Hub](https://hub.docker.com/repository/docker/nebulydocker/nebullvm), each containing only one compiler.
-Pull the image with the compiler that has optimized your model!